Forceflow/cuda_voxelizer/README.md

    * `obj_points`: A mesh containing a point cloud, with a vertex for each voxel.
 Can be viewed using any compatible viewer that can just display vertices, like [Blender](https://www.blender.org/) or [Meshlab](https://www.meshlab.net/).
    * `morton`: a binary file containing a Morton-ordered grid.
 This is an internal format I use for other tools.
  * `-cpu`: Force multi-threaded voxelization on the CPU instead of GPU.
 Can be used when a CUDA device is not detected/compatible, or for very small models where GPU call overhead is not worth it.
- * `-thrust` : Use Thrust library for copying the model data to the GPU, for a possible speed / throughput improvement.
-I found this to be very system-dependent.
-Default: disabled.
  * `-solid` : (Experimental) Use solid voxelization instead of voxelizing the mesh faces.
 Needs a watertight input mesh.

 ## Examples
 `cuda_voxelizer -f bunny.ply -s 256` generates a 256 x 256 x 256 vox-based voxel model which will be stored in `bunny_256.vox`.

-`cuda_voxelizer -f torus.ply -s 64 -o obj -thrust -solid` generates a solid (filled) 64 x 64 x 64 .obj voxel model which will be stored in `torus_64.obj`.
-During voxelization, the Cuda Thrust library will be used for a possible speedup, but YMMV.
+`cuda_voxelizer -f torus.ply -s 64 -o obj -solid` generates a solid (filled) 64 x 64 x 64 .obj voxel model which will be stored in `torus_64.obj`.

 ![output_examples](https://raw.githubusercontent.com/Forceflow/cuda_voxelizer/main/img/output_examples.jpg)